ngrok/ngrok-docs/docs/integrations/box/webhooks.md

 ### Run Webhooks with Box and ngrok

-Because you registered your webhook with the **File Uploaded** trigger, Box sends notification to your application whenever you upload files to a folder.
+Because you registered your webhook with the **File Uploaded** trigger, Box sends a notification to your application whenever you upload files to a folder.

-1. Access [Box](https://box.com/), sign in using your Box account and then upload a file from your desktop to the folder you selected during the webhook registration.
+1. Access [Box](https://box.com/), sign in using your Box account, and then upload a file from your desktop to the folder you selected during the webhook registration.
 See [Integrate Box](#setup-webhook).

 After the file upload process is completed, Box sends a post request to your application.